Description

 Training

 Raspberries need support due to their long, flexible canes.
-Use a trellis, wire, or fence — suitable for both garden beds and large pots.
+Use a trellis, wire or fence, which is suitable for both garden beds and large pots.

-As first-year green canes grow, tie them to one side of the support.
+As first-year canes grow, tie them to one side of the support.
 These canes are primarily preparing to fruit in their second year, though Nootka may also produce a small number of berries on new growth.
-Once they reach 1.2–1.5 m, tip-prune above a node to encourage lateral branching.
+Once they reach 1.2–1.5 metres, tip-prune above a node to encourage lateral branching.

 By the second year, these canes become woody floricanes and will bear the main crop.
 Tie the new season’s green canes to the opposite side to keep fruiting and non-fruiting canes organised and easy to manage in a repeating cycle.